bitcoin666 ransomware removal instructions

-Files attached to emails that are received from unknown or suspicious addresses, are presented in irrelevant letters should not be trusted.
+Files attached to emails received from unknown/suspicious addresses and presented in an irrelevant message should not be trusted.
 All software should be downloaded from official websites and using direct links.
-Other sources that we mentioned above should not be used for that.
-Installed programs or operating system should be updated via tools or implemented functions that are provided by official software developers only.
-If installed software is not free, it should be activated properly.
-Usage of various 'cracking' tools is a cyber crime and also leads to installations of malicious programs.
-Another important thing is to have a reputable anti-virus or anti-spyware software installed and to keep it enabled at all times.
-These tools usually are good at preventing computers from being infected with various viruses.
+Other sources mentioned above should not be used.
+Installed programs or operating systems should be updated via tools or implemented functions that are provided by official software developers only.
+If installed software is not free of charge, it should be activated properly - use of 'cracking' tools is a cyber crime and also leads to installation of malicious programs.
+Have reputable anti-virus or anti-spyware software installed and keep it enabled at all times.
+These tools can prevent computer infections with viruses.
 If your computer is already infected with bitcoin666, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

 PC id: -

 ATTENTION!!!
 All your files are encrypted.

 If you want to get your files back, you should pay me 0.3 BTC on the following address: